 While you can certainly start a business for free, an idea that is properly backed, completely funded and heavily supported has much more scope.
 A business with cash reserves can make moves that a business without cash cannot.
 The opportunity cost of a business that has no money is going to be high.
+Finding backers for your business is important.
 A business with no money cannot hire, it cannot grow, it cannot promote, and it certainly cannot expand.
 What’s more, when there is no cash on offer, the onus is on you as a business owner to do everything – and do everything well.
 When there are no cash reserves to back a business, any loss made cannot be covered easily at all.
 A lot of problems can emerge if a business goes out into the big wide world – and the biggest of all is the fact that opportunity and choice go out the window – you’ll have to make do with what you have.

-If you’re serious about business and invested in your business, you’ll need to get people to back it.
+If you’re serious about business and investing in your business, you’ll need to get people to back it.
 Moral support is great, but you need money and the type of people you’ll need to reach out to our investors.
 This can come at a cost.

 If investors are not sold on your idea, they might request changes be made to the plan or structure so that they have more faith in parting with their cash.
 On one occasion a small change might be a tiny price to pay for a backers faith – but if you’re making seven changes to your business to please seven different investors, you’ve got a serious problem on your hand, and you may have opened a can of worms.
 What if investors make conflicting changes or contradict other investors?
 These situations can lead to backers pulling out en-masse and a complete loss of any financial capital, which could end a business.
 To avoid this, make your business an offer that an investor cannot refuse as is, and be very, very wary of making any changes to the structure of your business